How to get started with buying RChain (RHOC)

 Remember to also enable 2-factor authentication on your account before you deposit any funds.

 Step 2.
 Deposit funds into your account

-It’s not yet possible to buy RHOC with GBP.
-If you’re using an exchange that offers crypto-to-crypto trading, you’ll need to deposit bitcoin (BTC) or Ether (ETH) into your account to buy RHOC.
+If you’re using an exchange that only offers crypto-to-crypto trading, you’ll need to deposit bitcoin (BTC) or Ether (ETH) into your account.
 You can find instructions on how to acquire either of these currencies in our how to buy BTC and how to buy ETH guides.